 Example 2:

-Let's take another example to illustrate the use of the vswprintf function in C++.
+Let's consider another instance to demonstrate the functionality of the vswprintf function in the C++ programming language.

 #include <bits/stdc++.h>